 Enforcement and Compliance Service

 Austin, TX 78773-0320

 DPS reviews surcharge cases annually.
 A surcharge will be assessed if an individual’s driver record:

 The amount of a surcharge can vary with each annual assessment if convictions are added or removed from the driver record.
 The number of points on a record can vary each year based on convictions that are added or removed.
 Please be aware there is a lapse in time from the date you are convicted for an offense and the date your conviction is reported to DPS by the courts.
 As a result, points may be added to or deducted from your record for offenses committed in the previous 12-month period.

-DPS contracts with an outside vendor (Municipal Services Bureau - MSB) to collect surcharges.
-This vendor is legally authorized to charge individuals the following service fees in addition to the surcharge.
+Municipal Services Bureau is legally authorized to charge individuals the following service fees in addition to the surcharge.